JennMartinez/Giphy/README.md

 - The theme of this Giphy page is, 1980s.

-- The page will automatically generate 10 buttons, which each has an 80s theme.
+- The page will automatically generate 10 buttons, each has an 80s theme.

 - If the user clicks on one of the ten buttons, gif's related to that button theme will appear.